 5. Except as otherwise required by law, rules or regulations including rules or regulations of any securities exchange, and subject to paragraph 6, no Party will, without the prior written consent of the others, disclose to any person not a Party to this Agreement, or authorized in paragraph 4, any Confidential Information, the fact that Confidential Information has been provided to the Party, that discussions about this Evaluation are taking place, or any of the terms, conditions or other facts with respect to this Evaluation.

-6. In the event that a Party is requested or required, by subpoena, oral deposition, interrogatories, request for production of documents, administrative order or other similar process, to disclose any Confidential Information, or the fact or substance of any discussion about this Evaluation, that Party shall provide the other Party with notice of any such request so that this Agreement (at least 10 business days before);.
-If, in the absence of a protective order or waiver, a Party is compelled, in the opinion of its counsel, to disclose any Confidential Information, that Party may make such disclosure after notice to the other Party.
+6. In the event that a Party is requested or required, by any applicable law, regulation, subpoena, oral deposition, interrogatories, request for production of documents, administrative order or other similar process, to disclose any Confidential Information, or the fact or substance of any discussion about this Evaluation, that Party shall provide the other Party with notice of any such request so that this Agreement (at least 10 business days before if possible)..
+If, in the absence of a protective order or waiver, a Party is compelled, in the opinion of its counsel, to disclose any Confidential Information, that Party may make such disclosure after notice to the other Party, unless it is not possible to provide such prior notice, in which case the Party shall make disclosure as promptly thereafter as possible.

-7. Each Party will, promptly upon the request of the disclosing Party, deliver to that Party any and all documents comprising the Confidential Information or any part thereof and will destroy any copies, notes, or extracts thereof, without retaining any copy thereof, except that any portion of the Confidential Information that consists of Analyses and any written Confidential Information not so requested and returned, shall be retained and kept subject to the terms of this Agreement, or upon the disclosing Party’s request destroyed (such destruction to be confirmed in writing).
+7. Each Party will, promptly upon the request of the disclosing Party, deliver to that Party any and all documents comprising the Confidential Information or any part thereof and will destroy any copies, notes, or extracts thereof, without retaining any copy thereof, except that any portion of the Confidential Information that consists of Analyses, and any written Confidential Information not so requested and returned shall be retained and kept subject to the terms of this Agreement, or upon the disclosing Party’s request destroyed (such destruction to be confirmed in writing).
 Notwithstanding the foregoing, no Party shall be required to destroy or alter any computer archival and backup tapes or archival and backup files (collectively, “Computer Tapes”), or its working papers, provided that such Computer Tapes and working papers shall be kept for archival purposes only and shall be kept confidential in accordance with the terms of this Agreement.

 8. Each Party may, in its sole discretion, without giving any reason therefor, terminate this Agreement and any discussion concerning this Evaluation by written notice to the other Party at the address indicated in the first paragraph of this Agreement, or at such other address as a Party may by notice hereafter specify.
 In no event shall termination of this Agreement affect obligations under this Agreement already in effect.
 Each Party will bear its own costs and expenses, including legal fees and fees of other advisors, with respect to the Evaluation and the development of appropriate documentation with respect thereto.
 The Parties agree that no joint venture, partnership or other fiduciary relationship shall be deemed to exist or arise between them with respect to this Agreement or Evaluation unless evidenced in a separate written agreement.